TivenTux/mumble-ai-bot/README.md

 ## Mumble AI Bot
 Mumble bot with speech synthesizer that uses openAI or self hosted LLM

-If you have issues with the speech synthesizer voice, please check your conf files under /etc/speech-dispatcher

 Docker image is available for download on **[Dockerhub](https://hub.docker.com/repository/docker/tiventux/mumble-ai-bot)**.